episerver/foundation-mvc-cms/README.md

 Foundation offers a starting point that is intuitive, well-structured and modular allowing developers to explore CMS, Search amd Navigaion, Data Platform and Experimentation.

-For an instance of Foundation that includes commerce: <a href="https://github.com/episerver/Foundation">https://github.com/episerver/foundation-mvc-cms</a>
+For an instance of Foundation that includes commerce: <a href="https://github.com/episerver/Foundation">https://github.com/episerver/foundation</a>

+This version is built for net5.0, net6.0.
+For the legacy framework version please use the [master branch](https://github.com/episerver/Foundation/tree/master)

 ---